 Board of Directors

-Teresa Robinson is a Gitga'at member and full-time resident in Hartley Bay.
+Teresa Robinson is a Gitga'at member and resident of Hartley Bay.
 She has been gainfully employed with Gitga'at First Nation for over 20 years, currently as band manager.
-She also has a family partnership in bear touring which has created jobs for local and surrounding Gitga'at for over 10 years.
-Teresa has been married for over 15 years and has three beautiful children.
-Her grandparents raised her in all aspects of Gitga’at culture, language, knowledge and tradition and she has a vested interest in the future of the Gitga’at.
-She has been taught respect and protocol in the hereditary system of the nation.
-Her experiences have been and will continue in all clan business, protocol, feasting and tradition.
+She also has a family partnership in bear touring, creating jobs for local and surrounding Gitga'at for over 10 years.

 Jessica Regan is a 4x entrepreneur, public speaker, and strategist for social enterprise development.
-For 12 years, Jessica has consulted for Fortune 500 corporations, start ups, non profits, and all levels of government, including the United Nations, in areas of community economic development and sustainability.
+For 12 years, Jessica has consulted for Fortune 500 corporations, start-ups, non-profits, and all levels of government, including the United Nations, in community economic development and sustainability.

 Chief and Chief Councillor Bruce Reece has been a proud community member serving as a leader for years.
 He currently manages the Gitga’at Guardian team and lives in Hartley Bay.
 Bruce carries full knowledge of the territory and engages and reviews marine safety, and always encourages education for our youth.

 Although the Board of Directors includes experienced professionals and Gitga'at members, the team is always open to hearing from leaders who wish to get involved more directly in project and business development.

 If you are interested in discussing the possibility of joining the GDC Board of Directors, please reach out to our team to learn more.